Learning Hamiltonian Dynamics at Scale: A Differential-Geometric Approach: Introduction

 Learning the dynamics of high-dimensional physical systems, such as robots, continua, or fluids, is arguably a difficult problem due to the increasing complexity and nonlinearity of their governing equations.
 Several approaches combine data-driven sparse identification of nonlinear dynamics (SINDy) and dimensionality reduction to discover high-dimensional governing equations~\citep{brunton16sindy,Champion19:SindyAE}.
 However, they disregard the \emph{apriori}-known structures of physical systems.
+Another body of works~\citep{SanchezGonzalez2019Hamiltonian, thangamuthu22, rahma2025rapidghnn} represents the state of a physical system with particles identified with nodes in a graph and learn a Hamiltonian function via a graph neural network, thus leveraging message-passing among nodes to approximate complex dynamics.
+While effective for homogeneous systems, the generalization of these approaches to high-dimensional systems is limited by the assumption that all particles share similar dynamics and interaction patterns.
 In contrast,~\citet{SharmaKramer2024:LOpInf,friedl2025reduced} took inspiration from \ac{mor} to learn high-dimensional Lagrangian dynamics. \ac{mor} addresses the complexity of nonlinear high-dimensional governing equations, so-called \ac{fom}, by finding a \ac{rom}, i.e., a computationally-cheaper yet accurate low-dimensional surrogate model~\citep{Schilders2008MOR}.
 While \ac{mor} techniques are typically intrusive, i.e., they assume entirely-known \ac{fom} dynamics,~\citet{Sharma2024:LOpInf-NN} presented a novel non-intrusive \ac{mor}-based approach that learns the parameters of a high-dimensional Lagrangian system in a linear structure-preserving subspace.
 In a similar line,~\citet{friedl2025reduced} adopted a Riemannian perspective on the problem and introduced a physics-inspired neural architecture that jointly learns a non-linear embedded submanifold via a biorthogonal \ac{ae} and its associated low-dimensional conservative dynamics via a geometric \ac{lnn}.
+A different line of works leverage Koopman operator theory to model nonlinear, e.g., Hamiltonian, dynamics via a learned surrogate linear dynamic model embedded in a higher-dimensional latent space~\citep{lusch2018deep,wrongkoopman2024}.